EmilianoAmador/SEO_Using_NLP_WordCloud/README.md

 # SEO_Using_NLP_WordCloud
 In order to increase visibility of our content in search results, we need to have keywords that align with those used by users searching for our content.
 In this activity, I will use NLP to create a wordcloud of keywords relevant to a job title.
 The hypothesis is that the wordcloud will highlight the keywords used by recruiters when looking for a qualified candidate.
 Additionally, the more titles used the more accurate the results.
+(Note: that Every job posting uses the same format for listing Job titles)

 Actionable Steps:
 * Web Scrape data from various sites: Will be using LinkedIn, Glassdoors, and BuiltIn.